 Having a garden can be a great way to enjoy the outdoors and add value to your property.
 But it’s also important to protect your garden from intruders, pests, and other hazards.
 One of the best ways to do this is by installing a fence around your garden.
 In this blog post, we’ll discuss why you should put up a fence in your garden and the different types of fencing options available.
 With the right information in hand, you can make an informed decision about whether or not adding a fence is the right choice for you and your family.
 So let’s get started!

-- SAFETY from beings is the main reason.
-Many animals enjoy munching tasty vegetables like tomatoes, carrots, cucumbers, cabbages etcetera.
-They also like to munch any kind of leaf that is eatable.
+- SAFETY is the main reason.
+Many animals enjoy munching on tasty vegetables like tomatoes, carrots, cucumbers, cabbages, etc. They also like to munch any kind of leaf that is edible.
 Children and other people may tear up your veggies and flowers.

 If you want to stop this, fencing can help.
 It will make a safety guard and prevent destruction and any kind of harm to your beautiful garden area.

 - Putting a fence creates a hurdle between the direct sunlight and your plants.
 It also reduces the ultraviolet rays that incur directly on the plants.
 This helps plants from rigorous heating.